JoyMarocho/alx-pre_course/README.md

-So happy to start ALX
+So happy to start ALX africa.